brevzin/cpp_proposals/2996_reflection/reflection.md

 [Values that are TU-local to different translation units are never considered equivalent.]{.addu}

-[17]{.pnum} If a (possibly instantiated) declaration of, or a deduction guide for, a non-TU-local entity in a module interface unit (outside the `$private-module-fragment$`, if any) or module partition ([module.unit]) is an exposure, the program is ill-formed.
+[17]{.pnum} If a (possibly instantiated) declaration of, or a deduction guide for, a non-TU-local [canonical]{.addu} entity in a module interface unit (outside the `$private-module-fragment$`, if any) or module partition ([module.unit]) is an exposure, the program is ill-formed.
 Such a declaration in any other context is deprecated ([depr.local]).

 [18]{.pnum} If a declaration that appears in one translation unit names a TU-local entity declared in another translation unit that is not a header unit, the program is ill-formed.
-A declaration instantiated for a template specialization ([temp.spec]) appears at the point of instantiation of the specialization ([temp.point]).make
+A declaration instantiated for a template specialization ([temp.spec]) appears at the point of instantiation of the specialization ([temp.point]).

 :::